john4web/blog/content/TODO/billion-dollar-mistake.md

 }
 ```

-Instead of encapsulating behavior, the caller has to manage an exceptional case (null) that ideally should have been handled inside the object.
+Instead of encapsulating behavior, the caller has to manage an exceptional case (``null``) that ideally should have been handled inside the object.
+In this way,null references violate encapsulation.
+Internal states are exposed and external code is forced to handle the consequences.
+This undermines the very essence of objects being self-contained and reliable entities.
+With proper encapsulation, objects manage their behavior internally and provide meaningful defaults or throw specific exceptions if something goes wrong.
+Returning ``null`` avoids this responsibility, leaving the caller to guess what went wrong or what to do next.

 **6. Because null references are completely against the object oriented paradigm.**

 Null references break encapsulation and the trust in objects.
-In OOP, objects should model Real-World Concepts. `Null` however, does not represent anything meaningful in the real world.
-For instance, an object like Car represents a car, but `null` doesn’t represent "no car" in an intuitive way — it’s simply the absence of a reference.
-It even contradicts polymorphism which is the cornerstone of OOP.
-Polymorphism is allowing objects to define their behavior through interfaces and inheritance.
-Null references subvert polymorphism because null has no behavior.
-Introducing `null` often leads to procedural-style code, with if-statements checking for null scattered throughout the codebase.
+In OOP, objects should model Real-World-Concepts. `Null` however, does not represent anything meaningful in the real world.
+For instance, an object like ``Car`` represents a car, but `null` doesn’t represent "no car" in an intuitive way — it’s simply the absence of a reference.

+In my opinion, polymorphism is **the key principle of OOP** (I explain why in [this](https://gersti.at/posts/polymorphism/#the-pillars-of-oop) article).
+However ``null`` even contradicts polymorphism.
+Polymorphism lets objects define how they behave using interfaces and inheritance.
+Null references break this because ``null`` doesn't have any behavior. ``Null`` can't inherit! ``Null`` can't implement interfaces!

+Furthermore, introducing `null` often leads to procedural-style code, with if-statements checking for null scattered throughout the codebase.
 This undermines the OO principle of objects interacting through well-defined methods, making the code less modular and harder to maintain.

 **7. Because `null` is an ancient concept that originated in low-level programming languages.**

-`null` was originally introduced for languages that used pointers like [C](https://en.wikipedia.org/wiki/C_(programming_language)) for instance.
-However when programming in Java, we are not thinking about pointers and memory.
-Instead, we are dealing with objects and references.
-In _"Object-Thinking"_, you think about objects as "living organisms" or "creatures".
-It is about objects and the messages you send to them and their reaction they send to you.
-But `null` does not have any reaction since it is no object!
+`Null` was originally introduced in languages that use pointers, like [C](https://en.wikipedia.org/wiki/C_(programming_language)) for instance.
+However, when programming in Java, we don't think about pointers or memory.
+Instead, we deal with objects and references.
+In _"Object-Thinking"_, we view objects as "living organisms" or "creatures."
+The thinking is about objects, the messages you send to them, and the reactions they send back to us.
+But ``null`` doesn't have any reaction since it is not an object!

 **8. Because a lot of computer viruses are designed to exploit null references.**

-Those viruses hope, that some software forgets to check the null references and that they can reach that part in the program.
+Those viruses hope that some software forgets to check the null references and that they can reach that part in the program.

-**9. Because null spreads like a disease**
+**9. Because null spreads like a disease.**

-Null behaves like a disease in our applications.
-If we allow it to enter our software, then it grows and eventually it will infect the entire code.
-For instance if a method returns null, you have to insert null-checks for it.
-These checks propagate as more methods interact with the null-returning method, leading to a domino effect.
-The need to guard against null infects every layer of the system.
-When one method allows null as a valid return value or parameter, others must follow suit.
+``Null`` behaves like a disease in our applications.
+If we allow it to enter our software, it grows and eventually infects the entire code.
+For instance, if a method returns null, you have to insert null-checks for it.
+These checks spread as more methods interact with the null-returning method, leading to a domino effect.
+The need to protect against ``null`` infects every layer of the system.
+When one method allows ``null`` as a valid return value or parameter, others must follow suit.

-What does that tell us?
-When dealing with null, there is only black and white.
-There is no grey color in between.
-If you use null, then the code is wrong and needs to be refactored.
-If you do not use null, then the code is clean.
+What do these 9 reasons tell us?
+When it comes to `null`, there is no middle ground — it's either black or white.
+Using `null` means the code is flawed and needs refactoring.
+Avoiding `null` results in clean, reliable code.

 ## Three possible alternatives to null references

-Null references are really bad and they have to be avoided at all cost.
-It's time to stop null from spreading.
+NNow we know, that null references are really bad and that they have to be avoided at all cost.
 But how?
 What should we use instead of null references?
-Yegor presents three alternatives:
+Yegor presents two alternatives:

-### Alternative #1: Throw a custom Exception instead of returning `null`:
+### Alternative #1: Throw a Custom Exception instead of returning `null`:

 Given the above example, you could simply throw your own exception: